-Congress should create a new traded-sector analysis unit within the federal government.
+Congress should mandate the creation of a traded-sector analysis unit within the federal government.

 No federal entity is responsible for competitiveness analysis.
 Statistical agencies see their jobs as accumulating facts, not analyzing them.
-Thus, there is little understanding of where the United States is competitive globally.
+Other economic agencies focus on implementation.
+Thus, there is little understanding of where the United States is and is not competitive globally.
 So, Congress should task the National Institute of Standards and Technology (NIST) with creating a new traded-sector analysis unit that prioritizes interpretation and analysis.
-It should assess key indicators of overall U.S. competitiveness performance-such as foreign direct investment (FDI), jobs, output, and market share, and develop strategic policy road maps for key traded sectors.
+It should assess key indicators of overall U.S. competitiveness performance-such as foreign direct investment, jobs, output, and market share-and develop strategic policy road maps for key traded sectors.